An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Our Method

 To address this issue, we utilize a simple but highly effective strategy~\citep{j2015variance}: we partition the training data into $k$ calibration sets.
-For each calibration set, we generate $n$ distinct perturbations $\z$ to perform $n$-SPSA, yielding $n\times k$ gradient estimates.
-Consequently, the variance of $n$-SPSA is effectively reduced to $\frac{\g_i^2 + \sum_{l=1}^d \g_l^2}{nk}$.\footnote{We note that this is not a formal guarantee; indeed, if $k$ is too large or the dataset is too small, there is additional variance across calibration sets that will become significant.} In our experiments, we set $n=5$ and $k=256$, where the variances fall within the range of $[10^4, 10^5]$, leading to a normalized value $-\frac{\g_i-\g_j}{\sqrt{(\sigma_i^2+\sigma_j^2)/2}}$ being approximately $-1$, which corresponds to the probability $\Pr[Z>-\frac{\g_i-\g_j}{\sqrt{(\sigma_i^2+\sigma_j^2)/2}}]$ being close to $0.84$.
+For each calibration set, we generate $n$ distinct perturbations $\z$ to perform $n$-SPSA, producing $n\times k$ gradient estimates.
+Consequently, the variance of $n$-SPSA is effectively reduced to $\frac{\g_j^2 + \sum_{l=1}^d \g_l^2}{nk}$\footnote{We note that this is not a formal guarantee; indeed, if $k$ is too large or the dataset is too small, there is additional variance across calibration sets that will become significant.}.

-Importantly, our objective is to select most of the top-$x$\% important neurons (for appropriate $x$), rather than ensuring the strict selection of all top-ranked neurons.
-Thus, the probability $\Pr[\hat{\g}_i-\hat{\g}_j>0]$ for any specific $(i,j)$-pair does not need to be excessively high.
-A rigorous theoretical analysis of the optimal probability threshold is an interesting open direction.
-In this study, we primarily focus on demonstrating the feasibility of applying ZO-based approaches to importance metrics.